robotsorcerer/robotsorcerer.github.io/about.md

 + I am a member of North Texas Drone Users Group.
 We fly our drones, micro-UAVs, and mini-planes around the DFW area every Saturday just to disturb the peace and quiet of boring citizens.

-+ I enjoy mentoring committed undergraduates, masters students, and occasionally high school students that are interested in computer vision and robotics.
++ I enjoy mentoring committed undergraduates, masters students, and occasionally high school students that are interested in computer vision, control, and robotics.

-    &nbsp; &nbsp; &nbsp; &nbsp; -   [Ajith](https://www.linkedin.com/in/ajithvenkateswaran) is a Senior Robotics Software Engineer in Samsung Research, America.
+    &nbsp; &nbsp; &nbsp; &nbsp; -   [Ajith](https://www.linkedin.com/in/ajithvenkateswaran) is a Senior Robotics Software Engineer at Samsung Research, America.

     &nbsp; &nbsp; &nbsp; &nbsp; -   [Adwait](https://www.linkedin.com/in/adwaitkulkarni93) is an Engineer at Drov.
 Tech, MN.